CAS Faculty Advising Information

 If you have an event in your department that you’d like to advertise to CAS students, please send all the information including any flyers you have created by email to Danielle Pomponi and she can add it to CAS360 and MyQ.

-To promote an event on the promotional video screens around campus, you must fill out an online form with Integrated Marketing and Communications at least a week in advance (although they can sometimes complete it with less notice)
+To promote an event on the promotional video screens around campus, or for other marketing support from IMC such as print materials, video production, photography, or editorial services (and more), you must fill out an online form with Integrated Marketing and Communications at least a week in advance (although they can sometimes complete it with less notice)